abdulhaadiofficials/Site-Breach/README.md

 **15 hostile classes.** Sentries, roamers, snipers, heavies, shield bearers, medics that heal what you wound, pyros, spitters, sappers, EMP-firing techs — and DRONES, quad-rotor hunter-killers that weave in and dart at you.
 Deck 08 hides **SUBJECT NULL**, a three-phase apex boss.
 High-value targets have personalities: the CURATOR releases drone swarms below half health, the KEYHOLDER seals the vents, the FOREMAN rolls with shield bodyguards.

-**Medals & rank progression.** 24 commendations — from FIRST BLOOD and UNTOUCHABLE to GUN FU, PHANTOM STEP, and CAMPAIGN COMPLETE — displayed in an in-game medal case.
-Every run pays out XP with a full debrief breakdown; climb the ranks from R-01 up.

 **Style scoring.** The game pays aggression: close-range kills, knife kills, swap combos, and multi-kill chains all feed the rating.
 Chain three kills and time dilates — kill-chains trigger slow-motion with muffled audio, and the breach moment itself does too.

-**The dance button.** SPACE dash with i-frames, pip-charges under your operative.
-Dodge the slasher's lunge, sidestep the pyro's flame lock, dash through the blast wave.

 **Staged climax.** The moment the charge is armed, the deck changes: a counter-assault wave at 20 seconds, the final rush at 10, fire crawling toward the charge, red strobe.
 Win it standing.